Sinodun/draft-xfr-using-dso/draft-zatda-dprive-xfr-using-dso.md

 zone transfer inside the DSO-IXFR message as with [@RFC1995] IXFR?
 A separate message type makes is more explicit and IXFR was constrained by having to respond to a IXFR request.

+#### Request a full DSO-AXFR during a XuD session

+QUESTION: Should we create messages that allow a client to interrupt a XuD session and request a full AXFR?

+This can be done with an unsubscribe, regular AXFR and then resubscribe all on one session, but should we create a new specific message for this.

+### DSO-IXFR from a different SOA

+QUESTION: Should there be a mechanism where a secondary can tell a primary to restart IXFR from a different SOA than current in use?

+### SOA Refresh Timer

+What should happen if the SOA refresh timer expires before a subsequent DSO-IXR occurs?

+Should the client send a regular SOA to check it is in sync so it could subscribe/unsubscribe or should there more a more elegant option?

+### IXFR and AXFR request messages on a XuD session

+TODO: Document if these are allowed and if they are what the server should do...

 ##  XuD UNSUBSCRIBE-XFR